1961 Lenoir Rhyne Bears football team

 The 1961 Lenoir Rhyne Bears football team was an American football team that represented Lenoir Rhyne College (now known as Lenoir–Rhyne University) as a member of the Carolinas Conference during the 1961 college football season.
 In their 16th season under head coach Clarence Stasavich, the team compiled an 8–1–1 record (6–1 in conference games) and won the Carolinas Conference championship.
 The Bears were ranked No. 9 in the final Associated Press small college poll.
 The 1960 team won the NAIA national championship.

-Junior fullback Richard Kemp led the conference with 1,050 yards of total offense and 78 points scored and was selected as the conferences's most valuable player.
+Junior fullback Richard Kemp led the conference with 1,050 yards of total offense and 78 points scored, and was selected as the conference's most valuable player.

 The team played its home games at Lenoir Rhyne College Field in Hickory, North Carolina.